-DIVERT is a Metropolitan Police Service intervention programme aimed to reduce reoffending.
-It is delivered in police custody suites by the New Era Foundation, and aims to DIVERT young adults between 18-25 years of age away from crime.
+- DIVERT is a Metropolitan Police Service intervention programme aimed to reduce reoffending.
+It is delivered in the Lewisham Police Custody Suite by the Bounce Back Project, and aims to DIVERT young adults between 18-25 years of age away from crime.
 DIVERT addresses a gap in the statutory provision for young adults, and is in operation in a number of the busiest police custody suites in London.

 DIVERT has the ability to work with young adults whilst criminal proceedings are in progress.
 It works in parallel with the criminal justice system and tailors the intervention programme according to the judicial circumstances without interfering with the course of justice.
 DIVERT is not a soft option.
 It is an intelligent approach to reduce reoffending using proven desistance factors to prevent further criminal behaviour.